AnPhanCNTT-K63/chat-app-Nullo/README.md

 # Chat App: Nullo
-This is a full-stack dating application built with NestJS for the backend and Flutter for the frontend.
+This is a full-stack chat app built with NestJS for the backend and Flutter for the frontend.

 ## Project Structure
 ```sh